 MSN Clients SHALL support direct and indirect Push delivery of MobSocNet messages over MSN-5 interface.

-Unless otherwise specified, Push Content represents MobSocNet notifications/information messages related to e.g. content, user activities, reactions and as such SHALL be represented in JSON format according to [OS-Social-Data].
+Unless otherwise specified, a MobSocNet message is a Push Content that represents a notification/information in the context of this enabler related to e.g. persons, user activities, reactions and as such SHALL be represented in JSON format according to [OS-Social-Data].

 Whether to use PAP or Push-OTA is a deployment choice.
 Among other advantages, use of PAP prevents the MSN Server from needing to implement most of the basic functions of OMA Push Proxy Gateway (PPG), e.g. the various Push-OTA protocols and target client context/capabilities awareness (as needed to select the appropriate transport bearer and protocol).
 Conversely, for high-volume search services limited to Push delivery over a single specific bearer (e.g. WAP1 Push over SMS), use of Push-OTA is fairly simple and avoids dependency upon a Push Proxy Gateway (PPG).